[Note: If you click on a given drama's title, you can read the longer reviews with proper paragraph formatting, rather than the run-on textwalls.]

 In short-circuiting what had been an excellent romantic buildup, the writers effectively pulled the rug from beneath the audience's feet.
 I feel like I've just been through a lengthy, heart-wrenching ordeal with no satisfactory resolution.
 The series is well worth watching, but I can't say that I'm sorry it's over.

 With love I Have to Fight to be Objective on This...
-[Rating: 7/10] On an emotional basis I want to give "With Love" a 10 out of 10, because as is the case with many other Americajin, this was the first J-Drama I watched, on the now-defunct International Channel (later renamed AZN Television before it shut down,) sometime in '98 or '99.
+[Rating: 7/10] On an emotional basis I want to give "With Love" a 10 out of 10, because as is the case with many other Americajin, the first J-Drama one sees is generally an unforgettable experience.
+This was the first J-Drama I watched, on the now-defunct International Channel (later renamed AZN Television before it shut down,) sometime in '98 or '99.
 It was also the very last dorama aired in America with English subtitles, after FCI discontinued providing subs.
 That was a crushing blow for me - to discover something you love instantly, only to have it yanked out of reach just as you're anticipating the next.
-I had to wait nearly ten years before I found some incredibly poorly-translated DVDs in LA's Chinatown (I later realized they were knockoffs,) and eventually found some streaming and torrent sites - before I could continue the long-delayed addiction.
+I had to wait nearly ten years before I found some incredibly poorly-translated DVDs in LA's Chinatown, and eventually found sites like Crunchyroll and Dramafever - before I could continue the long-delayed addiction.